 “If you are craving a zombie novel that deviates away from the typical “movie-style” theme – this will satiate your hunger.
 There are the normal horror elements: new love, remote setting, fight for survival, mass burial.
 However, C.M.
 Saunders’ Civil War zombies are intelligent; able to work as a team; possess fine motor skills; and cannot easily be killed.
 In fact, these “bushwhackers” peaked my curiosity.
 Would the psychological, mental, and physical aspects of fighting in a war end upon death?
 It is possible that these zombies are unaware that it is no longer 1861 – 1865.
 If this is the case, it would mean that they are denied the peace and solace they so richly deserve.
 The plot was very creatively written and flowed efficiently.
 I did not experience a single dull moment as I read the novel.
 Many of you will agree, a vast majority of horror novels have at least one character lacking a bit of common-sense.
 As others so eloquently state, “too stupid to live”.
 I feel that C.M.
 Saunders tried to weed the “stupidity factor” out, and he did a great job of it.
 The zombies were even spared this humility.”

 “I have this horrible OCD quirk.
 It’s doesn’t matter how boring a story is, I have to finish it.
 Fortunately, that didn’t kick in with Saunder’s Dead of Night.
 This is a fun, short read that carries on with the latest trend of zombie soldiers.
 While Saunders doesn’t really bring any new to the table, it’s a cool chapter in the great big scheme of zombie stories.
 This is a great story.
 It’s a quick read with great cover art, and I do have to say, it’s MUCH better than Saunders’ first novella from Damnation Books.”

-Dead of Night is available for pre-order now on ebook and paperback.
+Dead of Night (Revised edition) is available now on paperback and ebook.